Costs and Fees Associated with Investments

 Exam Tip: Gotchas

 - A 1035 exchange resets the surrender period.
 The customer gives up the gains of the old contract's fading schedule and restarts the clock.
-Reg BI and Rule 2330 require the rep to justify the swap in writing.
+Reg BI and the deferred-variable-annuity sales-practice rule require the rep to justify the swap in writing.

 - The 10% free-withdrawal amount is industry-standard, not rule-mandated.
 Each contract sets its own free-withdrawal feature; the rep must know the specific contract the customer owns, not a generic assumption.